Actipro/WPF-Controls/Documentation/topics/navigation/zoomcontentcontrol-features/view-manipulation.md

 > [!NOTE]
 > Several of the commands in [ZoomContentControlCommands](xref:@ActiproUIRoot.Controls.Navigation.ZoomContentControlCommands) return a command that is defined elsewhere.
 For example, the [LineDown](xref:@ActiproUIRoot.Controls.Navigation.ZoomContentControlCommands.LineDown) command returns the command defined by `ScrollBar.LineDownCommand`.
 This makes it easier to find the supported commands.

-The following table describes the various commands.
+The following table describes the various commands:

 <table>
 <thead>